US population growth at lowest rate in pandemic's 1st year

 U.S. population growth dipped to its lowest rate since the nation’s founding during the first year of the pandemic as the coronavirus curtailed immigration, delayed pregnancies and killed hundreds of thousands of U.S. residents, according to figures released Tuesday.

-The United States grew by only 0.1%, with only an additional 392,665 added to the U.S. population, from July 2020 to July 2021, according to population estimates released by the U.S. Census Bureau.
+The United States grew by only 0.1%, with an additional 392,665 added to the U.S. population from July 2020 to July 2021, according to population estimates released by the U.S. Census Bureau.

 The U.S. has been experiencing slow population growth for years but the pandemic exacerbated that trend.
 This past year was the first time since 1937 that the nation’s population grew by less than 1 million people.

-“Population growth has been slowing for years because of lower birth rates and decreasing net international migration, all while mortality rates are rising due to the aging of the nation’s population,” said Kristie Wilder, a Census Bureau demographer.
-“Now, with the impact of the COVID-19 pandemic, this combination has resulted in an historically slow pace of growth.”
+Once there’s a handle on the pandemic, the U.S. may eventually see a decrease in deaths, but population growth likely won’t bounce back to what it has been in years past because of fewer births.
+That will increase the need for immigration by younger workers whose taxes can support programs such as Social Security, Frey said.

+“We have an aging population and that means fewer women in child-bearing ages,” Frey said.
+“We see younger people putting off having children and they’re going to have fewer children.”

 The population estimates are derived from calculating the number of births, deaths and migration in the U.S. For the first time, international migration surpassed natural increases that come from births outnumbering deaths.
-There was a net increase of nearly 245,000 residents from international migration but only around 148,000 from natural increase.
+There was a net increase of nearly 245,000 residents from international migration but only about 148,000 from new births outnumbering deaths.

+University of New Hampshire demographer Kenneth Johnson described the decline in natural population increase as “stunning," saying it was the smallest spread of births over deaths in more than 80 years.

+“Of course most of this is COVID, but not all of it," Johnson said.
+“U.S. natural increase was already at a low ebb prior to COVID with the fertility rate hitting a new record low each year and deaths steadily rising due to the population aging."

-Between 2020 and 2021, 33 states saw population increases and 17 states and the District of Columbia lost population.
+Between 2020 and 2021, 33 states saw population increases, primarily through domestic migration, while 17 states and the District of Columbia lost population.

+States in the Mountain West saw the biggest year-over-year growth, with Idaho growing by almost 3%, and Utah and Montana each seeing population increases of 1.7%.
+The District of Columbia lost 2.9% of its population, while New York and Illinois lost 1.6% and 0.9% of their populations, respectively.

+While the pandemic gave some the option of working remotely, data released last month by the Census Bureau shows there was no great migration in the U.S. because of it.

 Follow Mike Schneider on Twitter at https://twitter.com/MikeSchneiderAP.